 After I stenciled it all in Cinder, I shifted the stencil slightly up and to the side so the black would be a shadow and then I RE-STENCILED it all in this Farmhouse color.
 It’s thick and covers in one coat!
 Notice in this picture that they wind had just picked up and my paint bowl is literally standing up on its edge.
 Classic.

 Here’s a demo on stencil shadowing!!!!!!!
 Also, please notice my imaginary thigh gap. xoxo

 Then I laid the stencil on one last time and stenciled the word JOY in gold and immediately dumped gold glitter from Hobby Lobby on it.

 You need to wait for the glitter to dry before you “whisk” off the extra glitter, but I have no patience for that.
-I was having Mr Magic “secure the pallet” before the paint had even dried.
-Do note that pallets are heavy and if they are leaning, they need tied down to something so wind doesn’t catch behind them, crash it onto the steps and scare the heck out of your wife when she is home alone during the day. #hotmess #keepingitreal
+I was having Mr. Magic “secure the pallet” before the paint had even dried.
+Do note that pallets are heavy and if they are leaning, they need to be tied down to something so the wind doesn’t catch behind them, crash it onto the steps, and scare the heck out of your wife when she is home alone during the day. #hotmess #keepingitreal